How to take screenshots on your Steam Deck and access them remotely

-(Pocket-lint) - It's really easy to take screenshots on your Steam Deck.
+It's really easy to take screenshots on your Steam Deck.
 It's also reasonably easy to upload those images to the cloud and access them remotely.
 So if you want to do that, stick with us and we'll help you out.

 Steam has always made it really simple to take in-game screenshots and save them locally or upload them to your profile.
 Gamers will be pleased to hear that this convenience is also available on Steam Deck.